Meadowside Playground

 Trees and Bushes Planted

-12 Arborvitae bushes (thuja)
+12 Arborvitae bushes (thuja plicata)

 3 Black Chokeberry bushes (aronia melanocarpa)